sig-gis/SEPAL-CEO/docs/module-2.rst

   b.
 Click **Retrieve classification** in the upper right hand corner (cloud icon).
   c.
 Choose 30 m resolution.
   d.
 Select the Class, Class probability, Forest % and Non-forest % bands.
-  d.
+  e.
 Retrieve to your **SEPAL Workspace.**

      You can also choose **Google Earth Engine Asset** if you would like to be able to share your results or perform additional analysis in GEE.
 However with this option, you will need to download your map from GEE using the Export function.

-  e.
+  f.
 Once the download begins, you will see the spinning wheel in the bottom left of the webpage in **Tasks.** Click the spinning wheel to observe the progress of your export.
-  f.
+  g.
 When complete, if you chose SEPAL workspace, the file will be in your SEPAL downloads folder.
 (Browse > downloads > classification name folder).
 If you chose GEE Asset the file will be in your GEE Assets.

 .. image:: images/retrieval_interface.png
    :alt: The retrieval interface.